Surrender (Tom Petty song)

-"Surrender" is a song by American rock band Tom Petty & the Heartbreakers.
+"Surrender" is a song by American rock band Tom Petty and the Heartbreakers.
 The song has been recorded multiple times over the years but has never been included on a studio album.
 The song was first released in 2000 as a radio single from the compilation Anthology: Through the Years, and then a live version was available on The Live Anthology.
 A studio recording from the Damn the Torpedoes sessions was made available on the reissue of the album in 2010.
 In 2018, a version originally recorded in 1976 was released on the deluxe version of An American Treasure.